jhunkeler/astroconda/source/contributing.rst

         commands:
             - sympy-show --help

-If a program returns greater than zero ``conda-build`` will fail as if it observed an error.
+If a program returns greater than zero ``conda build`` will fail as if it observed an error.
 Not all programs return zero after issuing ``--help`` (or an equivalent argument).
 Due to this, you may need to omit this style of test.

 It will not hurt to keep the ``commands`` section populated but disabled with a note describing why it doesn't work.
 Others will find this information useful.
 Given this scenario, the optimal approach would be to contact the developers and plead with them to normalize the exit value.